driessenslucas/researchproject/notes.md

 6. Recommendations Based on Findings
 Based on your comparative analysis, make recommendations for specific scenarios or applications where one method might be preferable over others.
 Discuss potential modifications or combinations of techniques that could address the shortcomings identified during comparison.

+- **Trends and Patterns:** Identify and explain any noticeable trends or patterns in the data.
+- **Implications for Learning:** Discuss how the observed trends indicate the agent’s learning progress, strategy development, and overall efficiency.
+- **Correlation Between Metrics:** Explore how changes in one metric might be related to changes in another (e.g., how epsilon decay impacts the number of steps taken or the MSE).
+- **Potential Anomalies:** Note any anomalies or unexpected results and hypothesize potential causes or implications.
+- **Comparison to Baselines:** If available, compare these results to baseline performances or other algorithms to contextualize the agent’s effectiveness.